Share Dance: Classes & Facilitators

 Dancing Emotions

-A movement exploration class where participants can discover and play with their range of emotions!
+Through playful and dynamic dance explorations this workshop will provide a dynamic way to rediscover our bodies and connect with others through movement exploration.
+Participants can discover and play with their range of emotions!
 Come and explore your fullest expression so you can keep enjoying the nuances of the up and down days!

 Classes can be delivered in English, Spanish or Spanglish if required.